History of Belvoir

 In 1857 Gideon’s son, Dean Tiffany commissioned architect Thomas Stent the notable designer and builder of the East Wing of the Parliament Buildings in Ottawa to redesign and rebuild this grand and historic home.

-In May of 2017, Ute Lawrence and Stan Fisher purchased the farm with the intent to use part of the breathtakingly beautiful land for Equine Assisted Human Development Programs for individuals, organizations and corporations.
+In May of 2017, Ute Lawrence and Stan Fisher purchased the farm with the intent to use part of the breathtakingly beautiful land for Equine Assisted Human Development Programs and complementary nature based therapies for individuals, organizations and corporations.
 In this abundant setting, these outstanding programs help relieve the stress of modern life, increase empathy for others, and restore balance within one’s life.